Senior

 Photography

-To build my portfolio and improve my photography skills, I worked on a series of portraits.
+I also worked on a series of portraits.
 I started my process by researching inspiration before creating ideas and sketching thumbnails.
 Once I decided which ideas to move forward with, I selected my models and began taking photos.
 The first concept that I shot in natural light used a mirror to reflect the features of her face.
 The second concept used studio lights on a model covered in jewelry on her wrists.

 Studio Light